Packraft Moab: A Level 1 Foundations Course With Thad & Annie

 Are you visiting Southern Utah to explore Arches or Canyonlands?
 Why not spend a fun-filled couple days learning to packraft?

 Get the basic whitewater packrafting and rescue skills you need to do your own trips with this entry-level course.
-We designed this course followig the American Canoe Association-accredited packraft instruction curriculum.
-And all our instructors are trained and certified Level 3 to 4 packraft instructors.
+We designed this course following the American Canoe Association-accredited packraft instruction curriculum.

 Price: $675.00